 Phase II of the models are being widely adopted as a useful tool for prioritizing areas for conservation, restoration, and monitoring in the West.
 Current uses include…

-- The Washington Department of Transportation is using the models to incorporate monarch habitat in their planning efforts
+- The Washington Department of Transportation is using the models to incorporate monarch habitat in their roadside maintenance program to reduce mowing and herbicide use where monarch habitat occurs.

-- The California Department of Fish and Wildlife is using the models to prioritize private and public lands for monarch conservation
+- The Arizona and Idaho Departments of Transportation are using the models to prioritize roadsides for implementing monarch conservation actions.

 While there currently are no plans to complete a Phase III of modeling, we know the modeling products will continue to need updating as we learn more about monarchs in the West and gather more records.
 Future modeling could include the following improvements: